j3ffyang/instguid/instguid.md

 -----------------------------------------------------------------------------------------
-openssl openssl openssl openssl openssl openssl http://shib.kuleuven.be/docs/ssl_commands.shtml
+openssl openssl openssl openssl openssl openssl sslsslsslsslsslssl http://shib.kuleuven.be/docs/ssl_commands.shtml

 generate a new private key and matching Certificate Signing Request (eg to send to a commercial CA)